kevuke/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-11. There are 10 types of people in the world -- Those who understand binary, and those who do not
+11. There are 10 types of people in the world -- Those who understand binary, and those who do not Create a script that prints all possible combinations of two letters, except oo.